iridakos/iridakos.github.io/_posts/2019-6-26-composing-better-emails.markdown

 I noticed that there are many logs for blabla the last few days and I don't think that it is normal.
 I believe the problem is the updated version of gem blabla.

-I have opened an issue describing the case in Jira (&#35;455) in the current version.
+I have opened an issue describing the case in Redmine (&#35;455) in the current version.
 Feel free to change its priority in case blabla.

 Thanks,